turbot/steampipe-plugin-aws/docs/tables/aws_iot_thing_group.md

 ```

 ### List active thing groups
-List active Thing Groups in your AWS IoT environment.
-Dynamic groups are defined by queries and this query is particularly useful to identify groups that are in active state.
+List Thing Groups that are currently being used to manage and organize devices (referred to as "things") within your IoT environment.

 ```sql+postgres
 select